The House of the Dead III: Plot

-Throughout the game, flashbacks reveal Curien's motivation in his obsession of studying matters of life and death that resulted in him triggering the Curien Mansion's outbreak back in 1998; he was desperate in searching for a cure to treat his son, Daniel, who is suffering from a terminal illness.
+Throughout the game, flashbacks reveal Curien's motivation in his obsession of studying matters of life and death that resulted in him triggering the Curien Mansion's outbreak back in 1998; he was desperate in searching for a cure to treat his son, Daniel, who was suffering from a terminal illness.
 His increasingly unethical methods led him to believe he would be able to change the world for a better future by developing the mutation.

-After more fights, Lisa and "G" reunite with Rogan.
-They are met by the same individual who approached Rogan in the prologue, revealed to be Daniel Curien, who laments his father's experiments that destroyed the world.
-After Rogan reveals on how Daniel tended to him, G gets Rogan to safety, while Daniel and Lisa form an alliance to destroy an electrokinetic entity known as the Wheel of Fate.
-When they reach the giant laboratory, Daniel reveals that the Wheel of Fate is actually his father's body, which underwent a 19-year resurrection process following his death by The Magician, adding that he hacked the program used in its creation some time prior to Lisa and G's arrival, in order to prevent it from being released and destroying the world, saying that the future belongs to the people who are still alive and fighting.
-The two fight and manage to defeat the Wheel of Fate, which explodes.
+After more fights, Lisa and "G" reunite with Rogan, where they meet by the same individual who rescued Rogan in the prologue, revealed to be Daniel Curien, who laments his father's experiments that destroyed the world.
+After Rogan reveals on how Daniel tended to him, G gets Rogan to safety, while Daniel and Lisa form an alliance to destroy an electrokinetic entity known as the Wheel of Fate, engaging in a brutal showdown with a zombified Dan Taylor along the way.
+When they reach the same giant laboratory where Rogan was injured, Daniel reveals to Lisa's horror that the Wheel of Fate is actually his father Dr. Curien, whose body was used as a test subject for the entity and underwent a 19-year resurrection process following his death by the Magician, before adding that he hacked the program used in its creation some time prior to Lisa and G's arrival, in order to prevent it from being released and destroying the world, saying that the future belongs to the people who are still alive and fighting.
+The two fight and manage to defeat and kill the Wheel of Fate, which explodes.